 3. Taxis or ride-hailing (Uber, Lyft, etc.) are permitted for single rides—but do not hire a driver to stay with you across multiple scavenges.

-4. No hotel cars, private car hires, or rentals.
+4. Unless announced for a particular leg, no hotel cars, private car hires, or rentals.

 1. We have done our best to ensure tasks are open and available.